 State University Grant (SUG)

-The amount of the SUG award assists with California State University tuition fees.
-SUG is not available to students enrolled in special session and to students whose tuition fees are paid by Cal Grant, tuition waivers or other programs that pay tuition fees.
+SUG assists with California State University tuition fees.
+SUG is not available to students enrolled in special session or students whose tuition fees are paid by Cal Grant, tuition waivers or other programs that pay tuition fees.

 - Must be a California Resident

 - To receive SUG for 2016-17, students must have completed their FAFSA by March 2.

 - If selected for verification, all requested financial aid documents must have been submitted by the priority filing completion date: May 27, 2016 (for 2016-17 award year).